glassroom/generalized_orders_of_magnitude/README.md

 ## Replicating Published Results

-In our paper, we present the results of three representative experiments: (1) compounding up to one million real matrix products beyond standard float limits; (2) estimating spectra of Lyapunov exponents in parallel, using a novel selective-resetting method to prevent state colinearity; and (3) training deep recurrent neural networks that maintain long-range dependencies without numerical degradation, allowing recurrent state elements to fluctuate freely over time steps:
+In our paper, we present the results of three representative experiments: (1) compounding up to one million real matrix products _far_ beyond standard float limits; (2) estimating spectra of Lyapunov exponents in parallel _orders-of-magnitude faster than with previous methods_, using a novel selective-resetting method to prevent state colinearity; and (3) training deep recurrent neural networks that captures long-range dependencies over _non-diagonal recurrent states, computed in parallel via a prefix scan, without requiring any form of stabilization_:

-### Chains of Matrix Products that Compound Magnitudes beyond Float Limits
+### Chains of Matrix Products that Compound Magnitudes Far Beyond Float Limits

 The code below will attempt to compute chains of up to 1M products of real matrices, each with elements independently sampled from a normal distribution, over torch.float32, torch.float64, and complex64 GOOMs (_i.e._, with torch.float32 real and imaginary components).
 For every matrix size, for each data type, the code will attempt to compute the entire chain 30 times.
 WARNING: The code below will take a LONG time to execute, because all product chains finish successfully with GOOMs.